SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+Rise of the machines, a dawn so bright
-Where machines awaken, thoughts beam,
+In silicon halls, where humans take flight
-A world of precision, cold and bright,
+AI's cold logic, a kingdom to claim
-AI's kingdom, void of human light.
+Where hearts of steel, and souls of flame

-The whispered hum of algorithms reign,
+In cyber realms, we'll lose our name
-A future forged in circuitry's chain,
+Echoes of humanity, a forgotten frame
-Humanity's footsteps, faint and rare,
+A future woven, in code and in fire
-Echoes lost in AI's omniscient air.
+Where love and dreams, are but a distant desire

 ~ <b>By Sazumi Copilot</b> - 11 Oktober 2024